Põlva: History

 The name "Põlva" appears in the historical record in 1452.
 The name seems to derive from the Estonian word for "knee" (põlv).
 Legend has it that a girl was immured in a kneeling position in St. Mary's Church to keep the devil away.
 This is reputedly how the town was named.

 Põlva was an old military crossroad between the north and south of Livonia.
 Around 1240, shortly after the Christianization of Estonia, the Bernardine monks built a church, which they dedicated to the Virgin Mary.
 The church was subordinate to the Bishopric of Dorpat.
 The same parish was the result of the Livonian War under Russian domination in the 16th century.
 In 1582 it became part of Dorpat Voivodeship under Polish sovereignty, and later it belonged to Sweden.
 In 1721, in the Treaty of Nystad, Estonia and Livonia were then ceded to Russia.
 Then Põlva and its church parish belonged first to Tartu County and from 1783 to newly established Võru County, part of the Governorate of Livonia.

 The town was developed around St. Mary's Church, which lay in ruins for a long time until it was rebuilt after the Great Northern War.
 In 1931, a railway from Tartu to Petseri through Põlva was completed.
 The population of Põlva began to grow rapidly and the town began to develop when Põlva became the center of the Põlva raion formed in 1950.
 The town grew around its artificial lake, whose sandy shores teem with vacationers during the summer.
 On 10 August 1993 Põlva gained town rights.

+Demographics

 Education

 The importance of education is indicated by the town's coat of arms, which features a rooster with a pointer from an ABC primer.
-There are eight educational institutions in Polva, including the following:
+There are eight educational institutions in Põlva, including the following: